 When it comes to bedroom wallpaper trends, things are certainly looking serene, tranquil and calming.
 And it's no surprise considering the tumultuous period we've experienced recently.

-Lyndsay Snodgrass, an expert over at Lime Lace, agrees that green is big into 2022, as well as plenty of florals, saying: 'Bedroom décor is such a personal thing.
+Lyndsay Snodgrass, an expert on wallpaper trends over at Lime Lace (opens in new tab), agrees that green is big into 2022, as well as plenty of florals, saying: 'Bedroom décor is such a personal thing.
 Some people opt for dark and cozy, a place to curl up and feel safe, others prefer a to create a light and airy sanctuary.

 'When it comes to bedroom wallpaper trends, floral and botanical prints are going to be even bigger in 2022.
 There are so many fabulous designs to choose from in both light and dark color schemes.
 We personally love shades of green as it can bring a sense of relaxing calm and serenity to your space.
 Psychologists say that the color green can convey a feeling of being safe and secure – perfect for promoting a good night’s sleep.'

-However, if you're more of a maximalist, bolder colors that spark joy are also making an appearance in wallpaper trends for bedrooms – as we show below.
+However, if you're more of a maximalist, bolder colors that spark joy are also making an appearance in bedroom wallpaper trends – as we show below.

 Bedroom wallpaper trends